Turkey halts flights for some Mideast citizens to EU's door | Business

 - Poland

-Turkey's Civil Aviation Authority said Friday that the country is halting airline ticket sales to Iraqi, Syrian and Yemeni citizens wanting to travel to Belarus, which in recent months became a route for migrants and refugees to enter the European Union.
-EU leaders have put increasing pressure on airlines to stop bringing people from the Middle East to Minsk, the capital of Belarus, from where asylum-seekers seeking better lives can then travel by car to the EU's doorstep.
-Thousands have managed to cross illegally into EU member nations Poland, Lithuania and Latvia since the summer, though many thousands have also been kept from entering or pushed back.
+Turkey's Civil Aviation Authority said Friday that the country is halting airline ticket sales to Iraqi, Syrian, and Yemeni citizens wanting to travel to Belarus, which in recent months became a route for migrants and refugees trying to enter the European Union.
+EU leaders have put increasing pressure on airlines to stop bringing people from the Middle East to Minsk, the capital of Belarus, from where asylum-seekers seeking better lives have traveled by car to the EU's doorstep.
+Thousands have managed to cross illegally into EU member nations Poland, Lithuania, and Latvia since the summer, though many others have also been kept from entering or pushed back.

+Among them are Iraqi Kurds and Syrians fleeing conflict, persecution, or poverty.
+Many aim to reach Germany or other western European countries, sometimes to reunite with relatives already settled there.

 In a brief statement posted on Twitter, Turkey's aviation authority said its decision to halt ticket sales was valid until further notice.